Forgot Password

 • The mountain affects local weather patterns

-• It sits in a UNESCO World Heritage area on the Nepal side
+• It sits in a Natural UNESCO World Heritage Sit in Nepal

 These facts make Everest’s location even more fascinating.